Last Updated on 16th March 2023 by Sophie Nadeau

 Things to know before visiting Keukenhof (and insider tips and secrets!)

 If I could just give you one Keukenhof travel tip, it would be to purchase your entrance ticket ahead of time.
-This one tip will save you plenty of time since the ticket includes a ‘skip the line’ function which means you won’t have to wait in the queue for as long before entering, resulting in more time to enjoy the beautiful flowers!
+This one tip will save you some money as it’s more expensive to buy tickets in person at Keukenhof.

 How to visit the Lisse Tulip Fields in the Bulb Region